piccolo-orm/piccolo/docs/src/aragorm/tuning-postgres.rst

 Tuning Postgres
 ===============

-One of the aims of Aragorm is to get more queries into the database.
+One of the aims of Piccolo is to get more queries into the database.

 So while one request is waiting on a database response, another request can fire off another database request.